aidanastridge/wheres-willow/README.md

 ![Wheres Waldo blue jeasn and red-white striped shirt](https://github.com/aidanastridge/wheres-willow/blob/main/wheres_willow_banner.png)

 # 🔎 Wheres Willow?
-(Where's Waldo?)

 #### Do no hesitate in contributing, this dataset simulator is very simple!

 ## Why?

-After reading a [blog post](https://www.linkedin.com/feed/update/urn:li:activity:7095418359671869440?utm_source=share&utm_medium=member_desktop) on simulating data with Chat GPT, I thought about how I could make "Where's Waldo?" into a CSV dataset.
-I changed the character name to "Willow" because I wanted to be different.
+After reading a [blog post](https://www.linkedin.com/feed/update/urn:li:activity:7095418359671869440?utm_source=share&utm_medium=member_desktop) on simulating data with Chat GPT.

 One thousand data points were simulated, but you can change that to whatever you would like.
 There is one Willow that will be unique for each simulation.
 However, this dataset is more useful for EDA practice.